Forex / Cryptos

 As the United States continues to recover from The Great Recession, the actions of the Federal Reserve will have the most pronounced impact on the EUR: USD relationship.

 The reason for this is the US’s multi-trillion dollar financing of the world’s financial system – public and private.
-QE-3 is just one aspect of this, a monthly $85bn investment in treasury bonds and mortgage-backed securities monthly by the FED, aimed at maintaining low-interest rates environment in the US.
+QE-3 is just one aspect of this, a monthly $85bn An asset (usually money or work) provided to another in expectation of receiving a cash return or be... in treasury bonds and mortgage-backed securities monthly by the FED, aimed at maintaining low-interest rates environment in the US.

 A Questionable Investment